yogsototh/yblog/Scratch/fr/blog/Holy-Haskell-Starter.md

 The test fail, but this is not an error.
 Our `capitalize` function shouldn't be idempotent.
-I simply added this test to show how to goes when a test fail.
+I simply added this test to show what occurs when a test fail.
 If you want to look more closely to the error you could do this:

 ``` bash